-Prescient and unprecedented monument to indeterminacy, electronic hiss, ruptured nostalgia, guitar / siren wail, ghostly future times past, patriotism, distant bells, radio transmissions, tape manipulation, fatal pre-war swagger, and perhaps in the end, friendship.
-For all the artiness of the undertaking - avant garde to its core - the "Opera" is intensely autobiographical, entirely original and completely engaging.
+Prescient and unprecedented tribute to indeterminacy, electronic hiss, ruptured nostalgia, guitar / siren wail, ghostly future times past, patriotism, distant bells, radio transmission, tape manipulation, hubristic pre-war swagger, and in the end, friendship.
+For all the artiness of the undertaking - avant garde to the core - "Opera" is intensely autobiographical and engaging.

 Ichiyanagi compares music to Japanese garden design: meticulous, painfully ordered yet always interacting with indeterminate elements - moisture, light, wind.
-Despite Ichiyanagi’s self-declared tilt at natural multiplicity over concentrated construct, the do-it-yourself flow of patchwork elements benefits from an intimate aleatoric framing.
+Despite the self-declared tilt at natural multiplicity over concentrated construct, the do-it-yourself flow of patchwork elements benefits from intimate aleatoric framing.
 The details look after themselves.

-To Tadanori Yokoo, magus of Japanese pop design.
+To Tadanori Yokoo, Japanese pop design magus.
 Like Ichiyanagi, Yokoo's multi-layered approach is highly personal and gives the lie to easy comparisons, notably "the Japanese Warhol" moniker.
 Modus operandi converge.
 Yokoo saturating and manipulating popular by-gone images in bang up to date lysergic colour; Ichiyanagi knitting traditional enka with musique concrète and psych feakout à la mode.
-Both artists tackle loaded themes of nationalism and nationhood: Yokoo's risqué red sun ray flag (kyoku jitsu-ki) as recurring motif; Ichiyanagi's sampling of rousing miltary marching song.
-More cultural reclamation than the revivalist impulse that drove contemporary - and great Yokoo friend and influence - Mishima Yukio.
+Both artists tackle tricksy themes around nationalism and nationhood: Yokoo's risqué red sun ray flag (kyoku jitsu-ki) as recurring motif; Ichiyanagi's sampling of rousing miltary marching song.
+More cultural reclamation than the revivalist impulse that drove contemporary - and Yokoo friend and influence - Mishima Yukio.

 The “Opera” is a multi-media affair; the importance attached to the visual side of the production well ahead of its time.
-Attention to sonic and visual detail - however indeterminate -as meticulous as only Japanese traditional art and crafts can be.
-The work is ahead of its time in other ways, as we shall see.
-Arguably, the rest have yet to catch up.
+Attention to sonic and visual detail - however indeterminate -as meticulous as traditional Japanese art and crafts.
+The work is ahead of its time in other ways.

 1 Aria ichi [Aria one]